rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

     '{"collation_server":"latin1_swedish_ci"}'

-To list two or more pairs in the same option, separate them with a
+To list two or more pairs in the same option, separate them with a comma as shown in the following example:
-comma:

     '{"collation_server":"latin1_swedish_ci","max_connections":5000}'

 You might need to use the `configuration-parameter-show` command to get the value type of a parameter to ensure that you set it correctly.
-If you need to set the `key_buffer_size` parameter, for example, the value type is an integer representing bytes.
+For example, if you need to set the `key_buffer_size` parameter, the value type is an integer representing bytes.
 To set it to 100 MB, you would need to set its value to an integer representing that many bytes (104857600).